-Today, in addition to assisting multiracial and culturally diverse populations, inclusive of sexual and gender orientation and geographic location, modern social workers help people with issues involving child welfare, mental health, human rights, fair housing and substance abuse.
-This is why cultural competence in social work is vital to the profession.
+Today, in addition to assisting culturally diverse populations, social workers help people address issues involving child welfare, mental health, human rights, fair housing and substance use.
+The understanding and acceptance of all people that results from practicing cultural competence in social work is vital to serving communities equitably and compassionately.

 Defining Social Work and Cultural Competence